Mini-Grants

 Program Status:

-We are not currently accepting applications for .
+We are now currently accepting applications:

 Guidelines:

-We accepted applications for 2022 Mini-Grants through Friday, January 21.
+We accepted applications for 2025 Mini-Grants through Friday, January 31.

 Mini-Grant projects must be executed within the calendar year they are awarded